zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-query-data.md

 }
 ```

-MVC controllers are responsible for responding to requests made against an ASP.NET MVC website.
-Let's create a 'CustomerController' by right-clicking on the **Controller** folder in Solution Explorer.
+MVC controllers are responsible for responding to requests made against an **ASP.NET MVC** website.
+Let's create a 'CustomerController' by right-clicking on the **Controller** folder in **Solution Explorer**.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/dapper-tutorial.net/images/create-controller.png" alt="Create controller">